CraigChaus/Sketchy-Mine-/docs/team-plan.md

 ##### US11 Bl07

-Send results of the round to the frontend to display the teams that guseed the word correclty or not.
+Send results of the round to the frontend to display the teams that guessed the word correctly or not.

 ##### US11 Bl08